Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Comparison to Tolman-Ehrenfest law

 In this approximation, the average over the cylindrical volume affects only the Lorentz factor and gives

 Replacing the above results into Eq.~\eqref{eq_TE_LSMq}, and setting $\sigma \to \sigma_c$ corresponding to the value of the condensate at the chiral transition, we arrive at

-where we used $N_f = 2$ and $N_c = 3$ to simplify the expression.
 From the form of the above equation, it is reasonable to expect that the conditions for the crossover transition are met at a value $\sigma_c$ similar to that encountered in the static case (see Subsec.~\ref{sec:PLSM:saddle}), when the effective quark mass is about half of its constituent mass:

 Applying the same approximations to the static case, $\sigma_c$ satisfies the equation